Ramana-Muthyala/niotcpserver/ReadMe.txt

                 Not all status codes are implemented.
 Most of the use cases are covered.
                 For status codes, refer: src/main/java/ramana/example/niotcpserver/codec/http/Util.java

+SSL notes: If self-signed certificate expires, it has to be regenerated.
+    Keystore path: src/main/resources/keyStore.jks

 For examples and test cases:
     Refer test folder: src/test/java
     Few samples to start with: